 Pests, such as insects and small rodents, create problems for many Delaware homeowners.
 Part of your roof inspection should include looking for evidence of pests.
 This gives you a chance to call an exterminator and address the issue before the start of winter.

-3. Inspect Your Gutters
+3. Inspect and Clean Gutters

 Because of autumn and dealing with falling leaves and debris, you may already be confident your gutters are clean and functional.
 However, it doesn’t hurt to give them another look as you head into the winter season.
 Check for cracks, holes, or built-up debris.
 Blocked or broken gutters impede the ability of melting snow and ice to drain properly, which may harm your roof and home.
 One way you can test your gutters is by running hose water through them and making sure the water is carried away from your foundation.
+If your gutters are clogged, have them cleaned by a professional.

 4. Remove Precarious Tree Limbs